wocn-unicamp/TraceFL-Net-Sim/README.md

 python plot_verificar_traces.py
 ```

-This script generates grouped CDFs under:
+This script reads the `local_computations` field and generates grouped cumulative distribution functions (CDFs) under:

 ```text
 traces/figures/grouped_cdfs/
 ```

-These plots are used as consistency checks when comparing traces obtained from different FL configurations.
+These figures are used as consistency checks when comparing workloads obtained from different FL configurations.

 ---

-# 3. FLOP-to-Trace Conversion
+## 3. FLOP-to-Trace Conversion

 The main conversion script is: